longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Advanced Unit Selection
     Opens the :guilabel:`Advanced Unit Selection` dialog box as shown in Figure 16 below.
-This dialog box gives you options to select a group of units using a more nuanced grouping method other than the other :guilabel:`Select` menu options.
+This dialog box gives you options to select a group of units using a more nuanced grouping method than the other :guilabel:`Select` menu options.

 .. figure:: ../../_static/images/gui-elements/advanced-unit-selection.png